history-lab/archiving-digital-records/2024/01-workshop-intro.md

 * Motivation/Goal
 ---
 # Lightning Talks
-* Participants speak on a topic of interest e.g., research, project, organization
+* You speak on a topic of interest
 * ~5 minutes
 * Tuesday @ 2:00 PM
 * Optional but encouraged